 What is Process Builder in Salesforce?

-Now, since you have learned about Workflow and Apex Trigger, it’s time for you to learn about this wonderful tool from Salesforce, Process Builder, which is actually a must tool for Salesforce Developers.
+Now, since you have learned about Workflow and Apex Trigger, it is time for you to learn about this wonderful tool from Salesforce, Process Builder, which is actually a must-have tool for Salesforce developers.

-Here are the topics you will come across in this section:
+Here are the topics that you will come across in this section: